mxochicale/sentient/README.md

 <!-- ALL-CONTRIBUTORS-LIST:END -->

 This work follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
-ontributions of any kind welcome!
+Contributions of any kind welcome!